dimonrus/gojob/README.md

     // Each job should have its own name for better understanding of the execution processes and investigation of event log entries gojob.Add("test.goodbye.job", "- * - - - - - - -", func(ctx context.Context, args ...any) error {
 		return nil
-	},
+	}, NewCondition(OperatorAND, func() bool {
     // You can add your own conditions to start a job.
-Conditions can be combined to create complex mechanics for starting jobs NewCondition(OperatorAND, func() bool {
+Conditions can be combined to create complex mechanics for starting jobs return true
-		return true
 	}))
     // Once all jobs have been added, you should run the scheduler.
-	// You can add your own middlewares to provide the necessary functionality when running jobs gojob.Run(log.Default(), LogMiddleware, RecoverMiddleware)
+	// You can add your own middlewares to provide the necessary functionality when running jobs gojob.Run(log.Default(), gojob.LogMiddleware, gojob.RecoverMiddleware)
 ```
 ### Schedule expression format